 Places to eat in Plettenberg Bay

 One of the most popular places for lunch in Plett is Lookout Deck.
-Serving up excellent seafood all day long, it’s definitely somewhere to include whilst in Plett.
+Serving up excellent seafood all day long, it’s definitely somewhere to visit whilst in Plett.

-Slightly outside of town, the Bramon Wine Estate is well worth a visit.
-You can even spend a full day here, but make sure to book in advance for picnic-style lunches at the only vineyard in the area.
+Slightly outside of town, the Bramon Wine Estate is well worth a visit, and is the only vineyard in the area.
+You can even spend a full day here, but make sure to book in advance for picnic-style lunches.

 Another popular spot is the awesome Emily Moon River Lodge, a bohemian guesthouse where day visitors are welcome to visit for lunch, dinner or sunset drinks.
 Other places not to miss include curries at Lemongrass and seafood at The Fat Fish.